Dog-Friendly Pubs in Yorkshire That Actually Mean It

 The Lister Arms, Malham

 Malham Cove is one of those places that people walk to and then stand in front of looking slightly stunned, which creates a reliable need for somewhere to sit down with food and a drink shortly afterwards.
 The Lister Arms is the natural answer.
 It's an 18th-century inn in the village itself, and dogs get water bowls and treats as a matter of course, the kind of provision that reads as genuine welcome rather than reluctant accommodation.
+It's the kind of detail that keeps this among the dog-friendly pubs Yorkshire visitors return to on repeat trips.

 The food is solid and appropriately generous for a post-walk appetite, and the setting in Malham village means you can follow lunch with a slow wander through the village rather than rushing back to a car park.

 One practical note: Malham is genuinely popular, and the village can feel very full on summer weekends.
 Midweek visits, or arriving before noon, make for a better experience all round, and your dog is unlikely to argue with fewer people to navigate.
+It's one of the quieter dog-friendly pubs Yorkshire keeps tucked into villages built for walkers rather than day-trippers.

 The Farmers Arms, Muker

 Swaledale gets fewer visitors than Wharfedale or the Three Peaks area, which is part of what makes it worth seeking out.
 The Farmers Arms in Muker is the kind of straightforwardly dog-friendly pub that good walking country needs: dogs come inside, a fire is usually going, local ales are kept well, and the welcome is genuine rather than performed.
 If your dog arrives wet, muddy, or both, no one will make you feel bad about it, which is a lower bar than it should be but isn't one that all pubs clear.
+It's a fair example of the dog-friendly pubs Yorkshire's Dales quietly do best, no fuss, just a fire and a full water bowl.

 The meadows around Muker are some of the best in the Dales for wildflowers from late May through June, if the timing lines up.